krishnanlab/teaching/2019-fall_statgaps/README.md

 - Show up to class.
 - Work in groups during in-class discussion sessions.
 - No one will have the perfect background: **Ask questions** about statistical or programming concepts.
+- Contribute to the materials in-class and on slack.
 - Correct me when I am wrong.

 ### Final Exam
 A major goal of this course is to prepare you for performing statisitcal data analysis with care, and for presenting your ideas and findings effectively.
-The final exam will serve as a practical way to do exactly that.
+The final exam – scheduled on Dec 09 3–5pm – will serve as a practical way to do exactly that.
+We discuss and nail the details when we meet in class.

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/2019-fall_statgaps/README.md#cmse-890-310-gaps-missteps-and-errors-in-statistical-data-analysis) ]